automatisch/automatisch/packages/docs/pages/build-integrations/actions.md

 ## Test the action

-Let's go to the flows page of Automatisch and create a new flow.
+Go to the flows page of Automatisch and create a new flow.
 Add the `Search cat images` as a trigger in the flow.
 Add the `Mark the cat image as favorite` action to the flow as a second step.
 Add one of the image IDs you got from the cat API as `Image ID` argument to the action.
 Click `Test & Continue` button.
 If you a see JSON response in the user interface, it means that both the trigger and the action we built are working properly.